Inference in Cluster Randomized Trials with Matched Pairs: Auxiliary Lemmas

 where the first inequality follows from exploiting the fact that $|a - b|^2 \le 2(a^2 + b^2)$ and the definition of $\bar{Y}_g$, and the final equality follows from Lemma \ref{lem:E_bounded} and the law of large numbers.
 We can thus conclude that $\mathbb V_{R, n}^{1, 2} = o_P(1)$ when matching on cluster size.

-In the case where we do \emph{not} match on cluster size, again by arguing as in Lemma S.1.6 of \cite{bai2021inference}, it can be shown that \eqref{eq:rand-var} holds.
+In the case where we do \emph{not} match on cluster size, again by the weak law of large numbers and Lemma \ref{lem:cross}, it can be shown that \eqref{eq:rand-var} holds.
 Next, we verify the Lindeberg condition in Proposition 2.27 of \cite{van_der_vaart1998asymptotic}.
-Note that
+Note that for an arbitrary $\delta > 0$,

 where the inequality follows from \eqref{eq:indicator} and the fact that $(N_g, \bar Y_g), 1 \leq g \leq 2G$ are all constants conditional on $Z^{(G)}$.
 The last line converges in probability to zero as long as we can show